 And I found far more and much less than I bargained for.
 My greatest accomplishment in life may very well be to have painted an Artwork of this worldview cleansed with soap borrowed from glimpses in/as the Una-Mind.
 It’s a Big Picture worldview that I can share with others from any station of life, any religion, any philosophy, and any personality type… as you will see, if you return for more.

-What I say about my proportion of Una-Mind is also true about your proportion of Una-Mind, because the Yunəmaɪnd (Supermind) which unites the yang of Aatmən (True Self) with the yin of Aajnə (Third Eye) is not two.
+What I say about my proportion of Una-Mind is also true about your proportion of Una-Mind, because the yung of Yunəmaɪnd (Supermind) which unites the yang of Aatmən (True Self) with the yin of Aajnə (Third Eye) is not two.
 That’s how I make sense of it.
 Language may interfere with us agreeing on the exact words, but part of your mind already experiences or sees something like this truth already, wouldn’t you agree?

 Thank you for coming along on my journey of getting more real, more whole, in a world that doesn’t make it easy.
 As they say in Arabic, Əs-Saaləm-mu-aa-leɪ-kum (Peace be with you.)